mynamebrody/DrizlyDash/README.md

 1. Run ` npm install ` the first time so all npm requirements will be installed.
 3. Find Dash Button
   - Run ` sudo node node_modules/node-dash-button/bin/findbutton ` and press the button
-4. Run ` node setup.js ` script.
+4. Run ` node setup.js ` script which will ask a few question to create a `.env` file to store your private information.
   - Add your Amazon Dash Button's address from step 3
   - Add your Partner Token that is handed out by [Drizly](http://developers.drizly.com/)
   - You will then log into your Drizly Account (If you haven't already created a Drizly account, please go to https://drizly.com/session/register and signup and _fill in your default address and credit card_.)
+5. Currently right now you have to manually add your order to `app.js`
+  - On ~ line 14/15 you can see `items[249325]` with the integer being a specific item which you can get by querying the catalog in the `setup.js` script right now.
+See [To do](#to-do)
-5. Run ` npm start ` and press your Dash Button that you have set up and BAM beer/wine/liquor will be coming soon!
+6. Run ` npm start ` and press your Dash Button that you have set up and BAM beer/wine/liquor will be coming soon!

 Always Running
 ----